 The interactive narrative and specially designed fun activities of this specially designed guided tour encourage children to engage history on their own terms, allowing them to make meaningful connections between the past and the present that will enhance their understanding of both ancient history and the modern world.
 And, of course, the excellent storytelling will also appeal to adults, who’ll enjoy the chance to take in these iconic monuments from a new point of view and add another layer to their experience with a private tour of the award-winning Acropolis Museum.

-Paced to accommodate our younger guests and including a break for snacks and refreshments, The Myths and Wonders of Ancient Athens is a perfect day out for the whole family!
+Paced to accommodate our younger guests, The Myths and Wonders of Ancient Athens is a perfect day out for the whole family!

 Learn about the significance of ancient Athens with a visit to the archaeological area of the Acropolis, accompanied by a tour guide.

-Delve deeper into the Parthenon’s ccolorful past through stories about its famed pediments and adornments.
+Delve deeper into the Parthenon’s colorful past through stories about its famed pediments and adornments.

 Take a private guided tour of the Acropolis Museum, and explore its stunning collection of artifacts and sculptures and learn about their stories from a licensed archaeologist.